vdassios/scratch/readme.md

 - Press the **simulate** button and the computer plays for you, one ticket per 5ms.
 - Click on **final data** to see the end results for the given ticket series.

+On each page reload a new ticket series prints a random amount of tickets between 4 and 4.5 million.

+The bar chart plots each individual prizes' probability to occur, while the pie chart tracks the % of tickets with a winning value occuring versus those that simply lose.
+The chance to draw a winning ticket is roughly 21%.

+You can see these values update in real time for a given ticket series as you play manually, or by using the simulation button to simulate about 10000 ticket outcomes.
+The final data button reveals the final tally of the whole series.

 ## Disclaimer

 For educational use only.